Bebe Daniels: Hollywood career

 In the 1920s, Daniels was under contract with Paramount Pictures.
-She made the transition from child star to adult in Hollywood in 1922 and by 1924 was playing opposite Rudolph Valentino in Monsieur Beaucaire.
-Following this, she was cast in a number of light popular films, namely Miss Bluebeard, The Manicure Girl, and Wild Wild Susan.
-Paramount dropped her contract with the advent of talking pictures.
+She made the transition from child star to adult in Hollywood in 1922, and by 1924, she was acting with Rudolph Valentino in Monsieur Beaucaire.
+Following this movie, she was cast in a number of light popular films, namely Miss Bluebeard, The Manicure Girl, and Wild Wild Susan.
+Paramount dropped her contract with the advent of sound movies.
 Daniels was hired by the new studio Radio Pictures (later known as RKO Radio) to star in its first feature, the Technicolor musical Rio Rita, co-starring the comedy team of Bert Wheeler and Robert Woolsey.
-Rio Rita turned out not to be RKO's inaugural film due to production delays, but it was still one of the most successful films of that year.
-Bebe Daniels became established as a musical star, and RCA Victor hired her to record several records for their catalog.
+Rio Rita turned out not to be RKO's inaugural film due to production delays, but it was still one of the more successful films of that year.
+Bebe Daniels became established as a musical star, and RCA Victor hired her to record several records for its catalog.

-Radio Pictures starred her in a number of musicals including Dixiana (1930) and Love Comes Along (1930).
-Toward the end of 1930, Bebe Daniels appeared in the musical comedy Reaching for the Moon, released through United Artists.
+Radio Pictures starred her in a number of musicals, including Dixiana (1930) and Love Comes Along (1930).
+Toward the end of 1930, Daniels appeared in the musical comedy Reaching for the Moon, released through United Artists.
 However, by this time, musicals had gone out of fashion, and most of the musical numbers from the film had to be removed before it could be released.
 Daniels had become associated with musicals, and Radio Pictures did not renew her contract.
-Warner Bros. realized she was a boxoffice draw, and she was offered a contract.
+Warner Bros. realized she was a box-office draw, and she was offered a contract.
 During her years at Warner Bros., she starred in My Past (1931), Honor of the Family (1931), and the 1931 pre-code version of The Maltese Falcon.
-In 1932, she appeared in Silver Dollar (1932) and the successful Busby Berkeley choreographed musical comedy 42nd Street (1933) in which she sang once again.
+In 1932, she appeared in Silver Dollar (1932) and the successful Busby Berkeley choreographed musical comedy 42nd Street (1933) in which she sang.
 The same year, she played in Counsellor at Law.
 Her last film for Warner Bros. was Registered Nurse (1934).